This week's Learning in Year 1 at a glance

 Phonics |

-In phonics lessons this week, we will be learning some new sounds.
+In phonics lessons this week, we will be learning new phase 5 graphemes.
 Spelling homework is based on these sounds and words. |

 Maths |